 Help is given to improve and build on social and life skills as well as literacy and numeracy.
-Everyone is involved with the day to day activities of the farm and takes part in various craft and art work including hands-on experience in the pottery.
+Everyone is involved with the day to day activities of the farm and takes part in various craft and art work including hands-on experience in the pottery and tea room.

 Regular individual reviews are carried out to agree personal targets and assess progress.

-Oak Tree Farm was initially set up by a group of parents and others interested in providing another option for school leavers with a learning disability and is now a registered charity and a Company limited by Guarantee
+Oak Tree Farm was initially set up by a group of parents and others interested in providing another option for school leavers with a learning disability.

 The Trustees make policy decisions, co-ordinate forward planning and fund raising, and report to the membership at an AGM.

-The charity employs a Farm Manager, who takes responsibility for the daily running of the Project, Rural Project Assistants, a Pottery Instructor, a Tea Room manager and cook, administrative staff and others.
+The charity employs a General Manager, who takes responsibility for the daily running of the project, Rural Project Assistants, a Pottery Instructor, a Tea Room Manager and Cook, Administrative staff and others.
 Many volunteers also give generously of their time to support the project.